London Philharmonic Orchestra: 1960s and 70s

-In 1962 the orchestra undertook its first tour of India, Australia, and the Far East.
+In 1962, the LPO undertook its first tour of India, Australia, and the Far East.
 The conductors were Sargent and John Pritchard.
 The latter was appointed the LPO's chief conductor in 1962, presiding over what one player described as "an era of supremely good taste".
 From its outset in 1932, harpists (traditionally female) excepted, the orchestra had maintained Beecham's "men only" regime; in 1963 the rule was dropped, the first woman violinist was recruited, and within two years female players achieved equal conditions of membership with their male colleagues.

 Pritchard was also music director of Glyndebourne Festival Opera in Sussex, and it was partly due to his influence that in 1964 the LPO replaced the RPO as Glyndebourne's resident orchestra, providing the players with stable guaranteed work in the slack summer months.
 The number of LPO concerts in the provinces fell during the 1960s, and ceased to be a major factor in the orchestra's finances.
 During the 1960s the orchestra gave fund-raising concerts in which guests from outside the world of classical music appeared, including Danny Kaye, Duke Ellington and Tony Bennett.
 Its regular complement at the end of the decade was 88 players.

-In 1967 the LPO appointed Bernard Haitink as its principal conductor.
+In 1967, the LPO appointed Bernard Haitink as its principal conductor.
 He remained with the orchestra for twelve years, to date (2018) the longest tenure of the post.
 His concerts made a strong impression with the public, and within months the LPO was playing to ninety per cent capacity audiences at the Festival Hall, far outstripping the other London orchestras.
 Among the composers with whom Haitink was associated were Bruckner and Mahler, whose symphonies featured frequently in the LPO's concerts during the Haitink period, as did those of Shostakovich, particularly the Tenth, which Pirouet describes as the calling card of the orchestra and conductor.
 With Vladimir Ashkenazy, Haitink and the LPO gave a six-concert cycle of the Beethoven symphonies and piano concertos, for which the Festival Hall was full to capacity.
 In The Times, Joan Chissell described the orchestra's playing as "worthy of any festival".
 There was some discontent within the LPO that Haitink's prolific recordings were almost always with the other orchestra of which he was the chief conductor, the Amsterdam Concertgebouw.
 Pirouet comments that as Haitink recorded exclusively for the Dutch firm Philips it was to be expected that the Amsterdam orchestra would be preferred, and in any case the LPO was recording extensively with Boult, Solti, Daniel Barenboim and many others.
 In the 1970s international tours continued, with itineraries taking in the US, Western Europe, the Soviet Union, and, in 1972, China, long inaccessible to Western musicians, where the orchestra met an enthusiastic welcome.